Harris Faulkner

-Harris Kimberley Faulkner (born October 13, 1965) is an American television news anchor and host who joined the Fox News Channel in 2005.
+Harris Kimberley Faulkner (born October 13, 1965) is an American conservative television news anchor and host who joined the Fox News Channel in 2005.
 She anchors The Faulkner Focus, a daily daytime show, and hosts Outnumbered.
 Additionally, she hosts her own primetime political franchise called Town Hall America with Harris Faulkner.
-She has received six Emmy Awards, including the 2005 Upper Midwest Emmy Awards for Best Newscaster (nominee) and Best News Special (recipient).

 Early life and education

 Faulkner was born on October 13, 1965, at Fort McPherson in Atlanta, Georgia.
 Her father, the late Lieutenant Colonel Bobby R. Harris, a United States Army officer and Army Aviator, was stationed at the base and had served three tours in Vietnam.
 Faulkner lived in different places as a child, including in a United States military installation in Stuttgart in West Germany, while her father was still serving as a US Army pilot.
 Faulkner's mother is Haitian and worked as a school teacher and social worker.

 Faulkner attended the University of California, Santa Barbara, and graduated with a B.A. in Mass communications.